(at the top right of the mission description there always is a list of available translations)

 How does it work?:

-When you start solving the initial code is always consists of an “empty” function (which you need to fill in as the solution) and asserts under this function.
-You should pay attention to is that your function should return values, and not to print them.
-That is, use the return command instead of the print function.
+When you start working on the problem, the initial code consists of an “empty” function (which you will need to populate with your code).
+Asserts are included in the code to check whether the function performs as expected.
+Pay attention that your function returns values, and does not print them.
+In order to do this, use the return command instead of the print function.
 Check this short explanation.

-The asserts after your function you can use in order to check yourself by pressing the “Run” button ( ).
+The asserts in the code can be used in order to check your solution by pressing the “Run” button ( ).
 CheckiO also uses several additional tests in order to check your solution when you click the “Check” button ( ).

 If the solution didn’t pass the internal tests, the right panel will display an error message containing 3 items.